 It’s funny how things can be right in front of you, but you don’t notice them.
 That first morning, before we saw the plates of thin, bright slices of raw beef filling tables at the restaurant and it became meaningful to me, I hadn’t noticed the paper plates stacked up in the cases of the butchers on the market street, with lovingly laid out slices of beautiful lean beef upon them, covered with plastic wrap.

+In the morning, I arrived in the street.
 Three butcher shops.
 So which one do I choose?
 When shopping markets, you might want to sample everyone’s wares, but I guarantee that if you are going to return day after day, this is the beginning of a relationship.
 And once established, you will find your loyalty rewarded with answers to questions, cooking instruction, conversation, the best quality products and a fair amount of freebies thrown into your sack because “Here!
-You’ll need some parsley” or an anchovy for a particular dish you’re talking about.
-Stray from your fruit and vegetable lady and don’t think she won’t care.
+You’ll need some parsley” or an anchovy for whatever particular dish you’re getting the instructions for.
+But stray from your fruit and vegetable lady and don’t think she won’t care.
+The thing is, you don’t handle the produce at the market.
+It gets chosen for you, so you see how that can go if she thinks you done her wrong!
 Your next visit to her stand will have you lamenting the bruised tomatoes and wilted greens.
-By the way, you don’t handle the produce at the market.
-It gets chosen for you.
-So do you see how that can go?
-So how to choose?
+So.
+Butcher.
+How to choose?
 I usually look for the stand or shop that has a line of local middle-aged ladies with their baskets.
 They’re shopping for quality, service and value.